What full-time and part-time options are available for JD students at McGeorge?

 Yes.
 In support of the application, applicants must submit two letters of recommendation directly to LSAC.
 We will accept a maximum of three letters.
 Applicants are encouraged to reach out to college professors and administrators who have had the opportunity to assess their academic aptitude to write letters on their behalf.
 Applicants who have been out of school for a considerable amount of time (five or more years) may submit letters of recommendation from employers, business colleagues, and mentors who can speak to the skills necessary to be a successful law student including, but not limited to, superior writing skills and critical thinking and analysis.

 All scores are reported by LSAC.
 McGeorge will consider all scores in the admissions review process.
 However, the high score is used for merit scholarships and ABA required reporting.
 We recommend you prepare for the LSAT and plan on taking it just once.
 If you are not satisfied with your score and think you can improve, you may want to consider retaking the LSAT.
-If you have multiple LSAT scores, with a five-point difference or greater, an LSAT disparity addendum is required.
+If you have multiple LSAT scores, with a five-point difference or greater, an LSAT disparity addendum is required with your application.

 Can I schedule an admissions interview at McGeorge?